Two styles of roasted tomatoes.

 For saucy tomatoes, go ahead and add a couple of layers of tomatoes.
 This will steam the tomatoes and leave more liquid for making saucy things.

 Underripe tomatoes can be used, but your final product will not be as sweet.
 Aim to have the majority of your tomatoes ripe to overripe for the best flavor.
+I would not recommend using green tomatoes.

 How should I prepare tomatoes?